huggingface/datasets/docs/source/share.rst

     * - Flagged as **unsafe** because the dataset contains executable code.
       - Flagged as **safe** because the dataset has been reviewed.

-For community datasets, you can either have your dataset in a supported format (csv/jsonl/json/parquet/txt), or use a dataset script to define how to load your data.
-If your dataset is in a supported format, you're all set !
-In this case you can directly skip the dataset script guide and go the Dataset card and Upload sections.
-Otherwise, you need a dataset script.
-It simply is a python script and its role is to define the dataset splits, the feature types and how to download and process the data.
+For community datasets, if your dataset is a supported format, you can skip directly below to learn how to upload your files and add a :ref:`dataset_card`.
+There is no need to write your own dataset script (unless you want more control over how to load your dataset).
+However, if the dataset isn't one of the supported formats, you will need to write a `dataset script <dataset_script.html>`_.
+The dataset script is a Python script that defines the dataset splits, feature types, and how to download and process the data.

-On the other hand for canonical datasets, the dataset script is always mandatory.
+On the other hand, a dataset script is always required for canonical datasets.

 .. important::